rasmuslos/reverse-proxy/README.md

  4. Use `npm start` to run this script.
 If you want to use a port other than 80, use `PORT=<port> node src/index.js`

 ## SSL Support
-Just switch on ssl in the `ssl.json`, insert your certificate and your key, and you have a working ssl server
+Just switch on SSL in the `ssl.json`, insert your certificate and your key, and you have a working SSL server

 ## Secure
 This proxy uses [helmet](https://github.com/helmetjs/helmet) to protect itself and the proxied sites

 ## Easy to expand
-The source code is well documented and clearly understandable.
+The source code is well documented and understandable.
 It is very easy to add new functions

 ## Static files
-You just want to have favorite icon, which is the same on all pages?
+You just want to have a favourite icon, which is the same on all pages?
 No problem!
 Simply drag the file into the `public` order and the file is available on every domain

 ## Easy to reload
 If you make changes in config.json, you can enter `reload` in the running terminal.
 The config is read in again and you do not have to restart the script